kdbeall/kdbeall.github.io/_posts/2020-04-27-Software-Evolution.md

 ---
 layout: post
-title: A Very Rough Outline: My Evolving Interest in Software
+title: My Evolving Interest in Software
 ---

 This is a really rough post!
 But, I think it gives me a good summary of how I've evolved.